History of institutions for deaf education: Samuel Heinicke

-Samuel Heinicke (April 10, 1727, in Nautschütz, Saxony – April 30, 1790 in Leipzig, Germany) In 1778, Heinicke opened the first German public school for the education of the deaf.
-The school for deaf children that was established by Samuel Heinicke in Leipzig, Germany was originally called the "Electoral Saxon Institute for Mutes and Other Persons Afflicted with Speech Defects."
+In 1778, Samuel Heinicke opened the first German public school for the education of the deaf, originally called the "Electoral Saxon Institute for Mutes and Other Persons Afflicted with Speech Defects."

 Development and expansion

 Like Épée's school in France, Heinicke's institution was opened publicly to serve underprivileged deaf youth.
 However, unlike Épée, Heinicke resolutely opposed the dependence on sign language and, in 1780, published a book attacking the Abbé de l'Épée's use of sign language in the education of deaf students.
 He ardently advocated the oral method of deaf education made popular throughout Europe by other prominent contributors to the field, such as Johann Konrad Amman.
-Amman theorized that, "The breath of life resides in the voice, transmitting enlightenment through it.
+Amman theorized that "The breath of life resides in the voice, transmitting enlightenment through it.
 The voice is the interpreter of our hearts and expresses their affections and desires."
 Like Amman, Heinicke believed a spoken language to be an indispensable aspect of a proper education.

 Instructional methodology

 Heinicke's institution in Leipzig capitalized on teaching deaf children to lipread and produce speech.
 Slight augmentations of oralist techniques cultivated by Heinicke were self-proclaimed as his own "German system".
 Certain well-guarded aspects of this system utilized techniques that would remain unshared with the greater educational community until after his death.
-His Last Will and Testament revealed one of his techniques to be a method of using the gustatory and olfactory senses to stimulate mental associations for speech development in deaf pupils.
-To this approach, Heinicke asserted that, "Sight and touch were not enough to learn the vowels; a third sense must be brought into play."
-Sugar water, olive oil, vinegar, absinthe, and pure water, were among flavors frequently paired with specific vowel sounds in attempts to create more lasting associations in his students.
+His last will and testament revealed one of his techniques to be a method of using the gustatory and olfactory senses to stimulate mental associations for speech development in deaf pupils.
+To this approach, Heinicke asserted that "Sight and touch were not enough to learn the vowels; a third sense must be brought into play."
+Sugar water, olive oil, vinegar, absinthe, and pure water were among flavors frequently paired with specific vowel sounds in attempts to create more lasting associations in his students.

 Although Heinicke alleged that his methods were of his own creation, an earlier treatise by a deaf linguist in France had been published prior to Heinicke's claims.
-In his autobiographical letter, Saboureux de Fontenay previously asserted that, "Easily discriminable tastes can represent the sounds of letters and we can put them in the mouth as a means of getting ideas into the mind."
+In his autobiographical letter, Saboureux de Fontenay previously asserted that "Easily discriminable tastes can represent the sounds of letters and we can put them in the mouth as a means of getting ideas into the mind."